CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/lab2.md

 ## Task 3: Interact with Azure OpenAI ChatGPT LLM using your own data

-1. Under the **Add you data** pane, wait until your data upload is finished.
+1. Under the **Add your data** pane, wait until your data upload is finished.

    ![upload-data](images/imag4.png)